Quick Answer

 Usually not in the direct Wall Street sense.
 If you are paid through invoices under a services agreement, this material does not establish that income as carried interest.
 The practical takeaway is to avoid relabeling ordinary client fees as carry without structure-specific advice.

-This grounding pack does not set legal documentation standards for that goal.
-What it does support is starting with clear agreement language and economics so carry terms can be evaluated.
+Starting with clear agreement language and economics lets carry terms be evaluated.
 For documentation checklists or legal requirements, get transaction-specific advice.

 Start with the agreement language and economics.
 Check whether it grants a share of profits and whether it references terms like hurdle rates, waterfalls, clawbacks, or a holding-period framework, including the cited "more than three years" context.
 If you are mainly paid through invoices, treat it as service compensation unless a qualified advisor says otherwise.